 Higher Education Degree Programs in Sweden

+The are many colleges, universities and institutes of higher education in Sweden to offer post secondary education.
 Degree Programmes in Sweden are offered at the Undergraduate level, Advanced level and Doctoral level.

 Undergraduate Level Degree Programmes in Sweden

 The first level education focuses on imparting the basic knowledge and skills.
 It provides students with an ability to develop and exchange knowledge with people without expertise in the field.
 In order to be accepted at the first (basic) level, it is mandatory to have finished a high school education or equivalent.

 The first level education comprises of the:

 - Higher Education Diploma (Hogskoleexamen): This programme is of two years and requires at least 120 credits along with a diploma project.

 - Kandidatexamen (Degree of Bachelor): This degree programme encompasses three years of full-time study and requires 180 credits in a specific specialisation decided by each higher education institution itself.
 At least 90 credits, including an independent project of 15 credits, with in-depth studies must be finished in the main area of study.

 Degrees awarded at the undergraduate level are split into general degrees, professional degrees and artistic degrees.